theonlyid/seizuredetection/Readme.md

 3. Run the code

 ### How do I use the code?
 The code uses a method called simulate() to demonstrate the data processing pipeline.
 It is based on spectral decomposition and normalization.
-The code trains a binary SVM to discriminate between normal ('bckg, 'null') and seizure types.
+The code trains a binary SVM to discriminate between normal ('bckg, 'null') and seizure-type activity.
 Eg.:

 	>>> dh = data_handling()
 	>>> dh.simulate()